Appalachian Plateau: Physiographic regions

 A physiographic region is a large portion of land that is grouped by several factors.
 Each region has similar geology, topography, and groups of plants and animals.
 There are eight physiographic regions in the United States.
 Each region is divided into provinces, there are 25 provinces in the United States.
-Each region is then divided into sections, creating 85 different physio-graphic sections in the United States.
+Each region is then divided into sections, creating 85 different physiographic sections in the United States.
 The Appalachian Plateau is a province of the physiographic region of the Appalachian Highlands.
 The Appalachian Plateau province is divided into seven physiographic sections: Mohawk, Catskill, Southern New York, Allegheny Mountains, Kanawha, Cumberland Plateau, and the Cumberland Mountains.
 Each section is classified under the Appalachian Plateau province because of its similarities in geologic makeup, topography, and wildlife.
 Likewise, the Appalachian Plateau falls under the classification of Appalachian Highlands because of those similar characteristics.

 Geology

 The rock underlying the Appalachian Plateau consists of a base of Precambrian rock, overlain by sedimentary rock from the Paleozoic Era.
 On top of the basement is a thick layer, approximately 20,000 feet, of a mixture of Cambrian, Ordovician, and Middle Silurian rock.
 This rock consists of shale, siltstone, and sandstone.
 Above this layer is the Upper Silurian evaporate basin, or basin of chemically formed sedimentary rocks.
 The Plateau fold belt consists of structurally complex Paleozoic strata which were thrust faulted over the younger evaporates.

 When the Appalachian mountains were formed, the plateau was lifted.
 Ridges and valleys all die down underneath the plateau.
 There are multiple valleys throughout the region which consist of exposed areas of limestone and shale.